vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-saas.md

 ## Deployment Instructions

-For instructions on how to SaaS services, see [Configure Tanzu SaaS Components for Tanzu for Kubernetes Operations](../deployment-guides/tko-saas-services.md)
+For instructions on how to deploy and configure SaaS services, see [Configure Tanzu SaaS Components for Tanzu for Kubernetes Operations](../deployment-guides/tko-saas-services.md)